======================================================================

 aluminium compound, InF3 is polymeric.

-Direct reaction of indium with the pnictogens produces the gray or
+reaction of indium metal with the pnictogens For applications in

 Indium(I) compounds are not common.
 The chloride, bromide, and iodide